mohamedsaif/AI-Landing-Zones/terraform/deploymentguide.md

 ### 3. Register Required Resource Providers

-Before deploying, ensure these Azure resource providers are registered:
+Before deploying, ensure these Azure resource providers are registered.
+If not, terraform will register the providers during deployment, which may cause delays:

 ```powershell
 az provider register --namespace Microsoft.CognitiveServices